easeml/modelpicker/README.md

 # Ease.ML/ModelPicker: Active Model Selection for Pretrained Classifiers
-This repository aims to provide you the best pretrained model with minimum labeling cost.
+This repository aims to provide you the best pretrained model for your target distribution by keeping a minimal labeling cost.
 See how you can use it below.

 ## Usage
 To run experiment on a set of collected pre-trained models, run this command: